Lessons on personal responsibility, leadership, and how to take extreme ownership of your life.

 Willink and Babin make a compelling case that the most important attribute of leadership is taking extreme ownership of everything that impacts your mission.
 You must own your mistakes and take responsibility for mistakes made by your subordinates.

 You must “cast no blame [and] make no excuses.”

 If something needs to be done, do it.
-If a subordinate isn’t performing, you must take it upon yourself to fix the problem–either lead that person to perform or find someone else to fill the role.
+If a subordinate isn’t performing, take it upon yourself to fix the problem–either lead that person to perform or find someone else to fill the role.

 The “Laws of Combat”

 When in a tough spot it is important to “Relax.
 Look around.
 And make a call.”

 This isn’t easy, but following the four Laws of Combat can make it easier: (1) Cover and Move; (2) Simple; (3) Prioritize and Execute; and (4) Decentralized Command.

 The authors cover each of those in detail using a real-world story from the battlefield and then a real-world story of how to apply it in a business setting.

 You’ll have a greater chance of success if you simplify things as much as possible.
 This is true for several reasons.
 First, it is easier to explain simple plans to your team, which means they are more likely to understand them.
 Second, since most people take the path of least resistance, you increase your odds of them following your plans if they are simple.
 And third, if things go wrong (and they always do), it is easier to adapt and change a simple plan than to change a complicated plan.